The canadian space strategy

 International cooperation channels are also important to complement our domestic capabilities, and strengthen relationships between Canadians and foreign governments, scientists and private sector organisations.

-The Canadian Space Agency will continue to make a concerted effort to strengthen strategic international partnerships of interest to Canada, while ensuring that our national expertise, products and services make Canada a partner of choice for other nations and private entities.
+The CSA will continue to make a concerted effort to strengthen strategic international partnerships of interest to Canada, while ensuring that our national expertise, products and services make Canada a partner of choice for other nations and private entities.

 In less than half a century, space has become an integral part of our lives: from wireless communications that bridge vast distances; to global weather and climate change predictions; to understanding the mysteries of the Universe, all the while amazing and inspiring people everywhere.
 Whether it involves advancing our knowledge through science, or using leading-edge technologies to develop next-generation applications and services, space fulfills the needs of people, government, the research community and industry in a very direct, tangible way.